ilikepancakes-ink/schat/flutter/README.md

-# SchoolChat Windows Desktop App
+# Schat Windows Desktop App

-A Flutter Windows desktop application for the SchoolChat platform.
+A Flutter Windows desktop application for the Schat platform.

 ## Features

 - **Real-time Chat**: Connect to chatrooms and send/receive messages in real-time
-- **User Authentication**: Login and register with your SchoolChat account
+- **User Authentication**: Login and register with your Schat account
 - **Multiple Chatrooms**: Join different chatrooms using invite codes
 - **Windows Native**: Built specifically for Windows desktop with native window management
 - **Dark/Light Theme**: Automatic theme switching based on system preferences